janko/uppy-s3_multipart/README.md

 Shrine.plugin :uppy_s3_multipart # load the plugin
 ```

-The plugin will provide a `Shrine.uppy_s3_multipart` method, which returns an
+The plugin will provide a `Shrine.uppy_s3_multipart` method that creates a new
-instance of `Uppy::S3Multipart::App`, which is a Rack app that you can mount
+`Uppy::S3Multipart::App` instance, which is a Rack app that you can mount
 inside your main application:

 ```rb